-Indiana's water well construction standards were established in 1988 by the Water Well Drilling Contractors act (IC 25-39) and the Water Well Drillers rules (312 IAC 13 .pdf file).
+Indiana's water well construction standards were established in 1988 by the Water Well Drilling and Pump Installer Law (IC 25-39) and the associated Water Well Construction Rule (312 IAC 13 pdf file).
 Many of the standards are aimed at preventing ground water contamination.

 Equipment Not Regulated-The Indiana well drilling statute and rules do not regulate pipes and electrical connections between the well and the building, or well-related equipment such as pressure tanks inside the building.
-Pumps must be installed at a depth to allow for drawdown caused by pumping and by seasonal water level changes, but no other aspects of pump installation and equipment are regulated.
+In accordance with Rule 312 IAC 13 submersible pumps must be installed at a depth to allow for 25 feet of drawdown in a well completed in unconsolidated deposits, and 50 feet of drawdown in a bedrock deposit.
+The pump must also be set deep enough to allow for drawdown caused by pumping and by seasonal water level changes.

 Water well drillers are required by law (IC 25-39-4-1 and 312 IAC 13-2-6) to keep an accurate record of each well and to submit the record to the Division of Water.
 A landowner can ask the driller for a copy of the well record as a pre-condition to drilling the well.
 A well record must include the following information: